BC’s Untouched Wilderness

 - Paddle through angry rapids, or float along crystal clear rivers while developing friendships with visitors.

-- Prepare traditional aboriginal dishes while learning about aboriginal culture.
+- Prepare traditional Indigenous dishes while learning about Indigenous culture.

 - Offer snowmobiling, cross-country skiing, or dog-sledding adventures.